 - Function hs_add_root() was removed.
 It was a no-op since GHC-7.2.1 where module initialisation stopped requiring a call to hs add root(). - Proper import library support added to GHC which can handle all of the libraries produced by dlltool.
 The limitation of them needing to be named with the suffix .dll.a is also removed.
-See Trac #13606, Trac #12499, Trac #12498 - The GHCi runtime linker on Windows now supports the big-obj file format. - The runtime system's native stack backtrace (page 487) support on POSIX platforms is now triggered by SIGQUIT instead of SIGUSR2 as it was in previous releases.
+See Trac #13606, Trac #12499, Trac #12498 - The GHCi runtime linker on Windows now supports the big-obj file format. - The runtime system's native stack backtrace (page 491) support on POSIX platforms is now triggered by SIGQUIT instead of SIGUSR2 as it was in previous releases.
 This change is to bring GHC's behavior into compliance with the model set by the most Java virtual machine implementations. - The GHC runtime on Windows now uses Continue handlers instead of Vectorized handlers to trap exceptions.
 This change gives other exception handlers a chance to handle the exception before the runtime does.
 Furthermore The RTS flag --install-sehhandlers= Can be used on Windows to completely disable the runtime's handling of exceptions.
-See Trac #13911, Trac #12110. - The GHC runtime on Windows can now generate crash dumps on unhandled exceptions using the RTS flag --generate-crash-dumps (page 133). - The GHCi runtime linker now avoid calling GCC to find libraries as much as possible by caching the list of search directories of GCC and querying the file system directly.
-This results in much better performance, especially on Windows. - The GHC runtime on Windows can now generate stack traces on unhandled exceptions.
-When running in GHCi more information is displayed about the symbols if available.
-This behavior can be controlled with the RTS flag -generate-stack-traces=<yes|no>.
+See Trac #13911, Trac #12110. - The GHC runtime on Windows can now generate crash dumps on unhandled exceptions using the RTS flag --generate-crash-dumps (page 137). - The GHCi runtime linker now avoid calling GCC to find libraries as much as possible by caching the list of search directories of GCC and querying the file system directly.
+This results in much better performance, especially on Windows.